Art & Design school trips to London

 Accommodation: Twin or triple rooms are normally offered for students with singles or twins for staff.
 All rooms are en-suite with televisions and tea & coffee making facilities.

 Meals: Breakfast is served daily in the hotel’s restaurant and evening meals are also available.

-- Ideal for groups on a budget
+- Ideal for coach groups

 Quick Tip: This is just a small sample of possible accommodations available.
 Please contact us for more information.